sbweeden/blog_assets/isv_authn_flows/passkey_registration/readme.md

 This IBM Security Verify Workflow is designed to solicit registration of a passkey, post-authentication.

-Ostensibly it checks whether the user has logged in already with a passkey, and if not, asks them if they would like to enrol.
+Ostensibly it checks whether the user has logged in already with a passkey, and if not, asks them if they would like to enroll.
 Should they opt in, the inline MFA registration flow is used to guide the user through passkey registration.

 There's a little more to it than that - here are a list of key features:
   - The user can opt out either one-time, or permanently, and localStorage is used to remember permanent decisions for future executions of the workflow.